rixx/books.rixx.de/data/reviews/terry-pratchett/the-last-continent/index.md

 This is the last of the Rincewind books that I've read.
 There's technically *The Last Hero* and *Unseen Academicals* waiting for me but I couldn't be bothered.
 Though, surprisingly, I found this one more bearable than the others, if only by a little.
-I should talk to an Australian about it, I guess.
+I should talk to an Australian about it.